MrMarlonM/product-survey-analysis/README.md

 ## Acknowledgments
 - I want to thank [Iuliia Konovalova](https://github.com/IuliiaKonovalova) for her guidance and support throughout this project.
-- Many thanks to [Code Institute](https://codeinstitute.net/) for providing the learning content.
+- Many thanks to [Code Institute](https://codeinstitute.net/) for providing the learning content and the used mock terminal.